-- Access to sites in Antarctica and Greenland is limited due to limited air support and science traverse capabilities to sites in Greenland and Antarctica.
-With multiple science communities requesting flights or traverses, access to the deep field is now a limiting factor in executing new scientific endeavors.
-There is an especially urgent need to increase tractors and sleds for scientific traverses in Antarctica in order to address the priority science goals identified in the 2015 National Academies Report. - The NSF Ice Core Facility in Denver is the key location for processing and archiving of U.S. ice cores.
+- There is an especially urgent need to increase tractors and sleds for scientific traverses in Antarctica in order to address the priority science goals identified science community in consensus documents, including the 2015 National Academies report "A Strategic Vision for NSF Investments in Antarctic and Southern Ocean Research."
+Access to sites in Antarctica and Greenland has become very restricted due to limited air support and aging scientific traverse vehicles.
+With multiple science communities requesting flights or traverses, access to the deep field is now a limiting factor in executing new scientific endeavors. - The NSF Ice Core Facility in Denver is the key location for processing and archiving of U.S. ice cores.
 Although some infrastructure upgrades and improvements have been made, it is an aging facility that will soon reach full capacity.
-Expanding the ice core storage facility will require a major investment in infrastructure as the refrigerant used is no longer compliant and must be replaced.
-The ice core science community should be involved in all stages of the design process. - The community wishes to maintain key boreholes as long-term observatories for conducting measurements with existing and new instruments.
+Expanding the ice core storage facility will require a major investment in infrastructure as the refrigerant used is no longer compliant and must be The core replaced. ice science community should be involved in all stages of the design process. - The community wishes to maintain key boreholes as long-term observatories for conducting measurements with existing and new instruments.
 GISP2 at Greenland summit is one of the most influential and widely cited records in paleoclimatology, but measurements have shown that the borehole casing is collapsing and already not navigable by most logging instruments.
 The GISP2 casing should be repaired and maintained for current and future science, as should the casings of boreholes at Siple Dome and Taylor Dome.
 The IDP Borehole Logging Working Group will produce a prioritized list of existing U.S. boreholes and the scientific reasons for their preservation, and a list of boreholes where instrumentation may be permanently frozen-in, and a process for identifying the fate of future boreholes. - Drilling ice cores deeper than ~300 m generally requires a drilling fluid mixture that has a density similar to ice to maintain core quality and prevent borehole closure.
 The fluid must also have a viscosity that is low enough to permit passage of the drill sonde through the fluid many times during the drilling process.
-ESTISOL 140 is a fluid that was identified by international partners; it was used at South Pole for the SPICE core project, and it will likely be used for future drilling projects until an improved fluid is identified.
+Estisol-140 is a fluid that was identified by international partners; it was used at South Pole for the SPICE core project, and it will likely be used for future drilling projects until an improved fluid is identified.